Alien-C00de/Web-Kundli/README.md

-# Web Kundli - Python Tool
+# Web Kundli: Python Tool

 Explore the internal mechanisms of a website: identify possible vulnerabilities, examine server setup, review security settings, and discover the technologies in use.